tadeohepperle/logger_server/README.md

-Simple http server to receive logs and print them to the console in contexts, where logging is difficult, for example webworkers.
+Simple http server to receive logs via http post requests and print them to the console.
+Useful in contexts, where logging is difficult, for example in webworkers (that have access to the fetch API easily).

 Setup, run: